puppetlabs/puppetlabs-websphere_application_server/README.md

 }
 ```

-The DMGR declared a `websphere_application_server::cluster` defined type, which will automatically collect any exported resources that match its *cell*.
+In the above example, the DMGR declared a `websphere_application_server::cluster` defined type, which automatically collects any exported resources that match its *cell*.
 Every time Puppet runs on the DMGR, it will search for exported resources to declare on that host.

 On the application server, the "@@" prefixed to the resource type *exports* that resource, which can be collected by the DMGR the next time Puppet runs.